hashicorp/terraform/website/source/docs/providers/circonus/r/check.html.markdown

 ### `json` Check Type Attributes

-The `json` attribute conflicts with every other check type when present.

 * `headers` - (Optional) A map of the HTTP headers to be sent when executing the check.